 The ‘Kingswood Salver’ that is for a panel of 5 prints on a theme entered by a club which must be from at least 4 different photographers who must be current members of the club submitting the panel

-The ‘Lanes Trophy’ is for a panel of 3 prints on a theme and is a competition for individual photographers.
-Photographers can enter both competitions but no image or similar images may be entered for the Lanes Trophy that have been used in the club entry.
+The ‘Lanes Trophy’ is for a panel of 3 prints on a theme, and is a competition for individual photographers.
+Photographers can enter both competitions but no images or similar images may be entered for the Lanes Trophy that have been used in the club entry.
 Only one entry per photographer

-The Kingswood Trophy will be awarded to the winning club with a panel of 5 images and the Lanes Trophy to the winner of the Individual Competition.
+The Kingswood Trophy will be awarded to the winning club with a panel of 5 images, and the Lanes Trophy to the winner of the Individual Competition.
 Individual awards will be selected from all prints entered, ie both competitions.
 The Vivien Croucher Memorial Plate will be awarded to the best print, and the judge will select 2nd and 3rd places, plus several Highly Commended prints.